 This post is sponsored by Simply Scuba.
 That being said the opinions here are my own.

 Now at the beach, what do you do?
-Well, of course, you can lay in the sun, spend a fortune shopping at an outlet mall and of courses partying the nights away at any number of beachside bars and dance clubs.
+Well, of course in spring and summer, you can lay in the sun, spend a fortune shopping at an outlet mall and of courses partying the nights away at any number of beachside bars and dance clubs.
 After a couple of trips like this, my friends and I decided we would take a SCUBA course before we headed out on our next beach trip.
 That turned out to be one of the best decisions I made in college.

 Back then SCUBA classes were a week-long set of classes and pool work or spread over a few weekends.
 Followed by a trip to the ocean for open water “Check out” dives.
 Now that we are in the 21st-century SCUBA classes have evolved.
 All of the major SCUBA certification organizations (National Association of Underwater Instructors (NAUI), Professional Association of Dive Instructors (PADI), Scuba Schools International (SSI) and the British Sub-Aqua Club (BSAC)) all have online options to complete the classroom portion.
 After you get your classroom training done, then you can work with a local dive shop or take that with you on vacation to do the pool portion to practice skills and do the checkout dives in some spectacular locations.